(Published June 2013, last updated May 2025)

 How to book accommodation in French

-My suggested itinerary allows time for a couple of free afternoons to explore the ‘most beautiful villages’ of Estaing and Conques.
+My nine-day itinerary allows time for a couple of free afternoons to explore the ‘most beautiful villages’ of Estaing and Conques.
 Both villages are impossibly gorgeous and even if you do nothing more than find a shady table in a café and put your feet up for the afternoon, these two slower days will provide a welcome chance to restore your energy.

 When I did this walk again in 2022, I allowed myself the luxury of several spare hours to explore Espalion and discovered a town filled with hidden delights and stunningly beautiful buildings.